Going Places (1974 film): Production

-Bertrand Blier based the screenplay on his own novel Les Valseuses, which had been published by éditions Robert Laffont in 1972.
+Bertrand Blier based the screenplay on his own novel Going Places, which had been published by éditions Robert Laffont in 1972.
 The film was produced by CAPAC, UPF and Prodis.
 Principal photography took place from 16 August to 24 October 1973.
 Locations were used in Valence, Drôme.

+Blier had initially wanted to cast comedian Coluche as Jean-Claude, and was reluctant to cast Depardieu.
+But Depardieu, who felt that the character's background strongly resembled his own, pestered Blier for weeks until he won the role.

-For the scene where the character played by Brigitte Fossey gets her breasts sucked by Patrick Dewaere's, the actress, who slipped into this role, "was not frightened", but Bertrand Blier still remembers a moment when the actress got a little scared, because she "had a little dizziness when she was caught between the two guys, one who sucked her and the other titillating her from behind."
+For the scene where the character played by Brigitte Fossey gets her breasts sucked by Patrick Dewaere, the actress, who slipped into this role, "was not frightened", but Bertrand Blier still remembers a moment when the actress got a little scared, because she "had a little dizziness when she was caught between the two guys, one who sucked her and the other titillating her from behind."

 Release

 The film premiered in France on 20 March 1974.
 It was released in the United States on 13 May the same year and the United Kingdom on 23 October 1975.
 The film had a total of 5,726,031 admissions in France where it was the third highest-grossing film of the year.